 SpeakPatrice Presents: “Coronavirus News For Black Folks”

 Hello there.
 You’ve reached SpeakPatrice Presents: “Coronavirus News for Black Folks.”
-Subscribers can expect 2-3 emails per week, including a weekly curated round-up of stories, from national news to op-eds to feel good news.
+Subscribers can expect a monthly curated round-up of stories, from national news to op-eds to solution news.
 Sign up now to get full access and never miss an update.
 And please share this newsletter.
 As the ancient Black proverb goes, we all we got.

 As a Black woman and a freelance journalist — and a Black woman journalist passionate about writing stories for us — I’ve been desperately brainstorming constructive ways to lend my writing skills to help fight this disease, suppress its spreading, and end this pandemic.
 I’ve also been wanting to write more original stories independent from any publication, for my own audience, and start a newsletter.

 So I decided to combine all these ideas and dedicate my newsletter SpeakPatrice to highlighting coronavirus news for Black folks, both stories written by other journalists and by me, Patrice Peck (IG/TW/website).